Two Inseparable Sides of Moving into Silence

 There are two more notable works I would like to mention briefly:

 Learning to Silence the Mind: Wellness Through Meditation by Osho aims at discovering the creative potential of the mind to deal with the challenges of everyday life and the world in which we live.
-Through meditation, we can raise our consciousness to be the guide of our lives rather than just allowing it the role of a helpful assistant.
+Through meditation, we can raise our consciousness.
+As a result, our consciousness can be the guide rather than just a helpful assistant in our lives.
 This book also includes links to the Osho Nadabrahma Meditation

 So, how now to go about moving into silence?

-Ideally, you use silence to tune in with yourself again and perhaps even to have what Abraham Maslow called a ‘peak experience’: The sensation that there is something larger and more profound than the profanities of daily life.
+Ideally, you use silence to tune in with yourself.
+And perhaps you even have what Abraham Maslow called a ‘peak experience.’
+The sensation that there is something more extensive and profound than the profanities of daily life.
 Something that lies beyond and cannot be named, but indeed does feel like a celebration of silence.